Last updated:

 Multi-sectoral aid and support

 The International Organization for Migration (IOM) is the UN body responsible for monitoring and supporting people moving under both regular migration – which takes place within the laws of the receiving country – and irregular migration.
-Refugees are among a group generally known as forced migrants, those that do not have an option other than to leave their homes.
+Refugees are among a group generally known as forced migrants, those who do not have an option other than to leave their homes.
+International donor support to tackle root causes, improve negative conditions in sending countries, and adequately fund humanitarian response plans in disaster and crisis-affected countries is also important.

 Support Indigenous Peoples